court-jus/antwalk/Rules/draft.rst

 Give each player 8 tiles and deal all the cards.
 It's not a problem if one player has more cards than the others at this point.

-Each player selects 5 tiles and picks the corresponding cards.
+Each player selects 5 tiles and picks the corresponding cards he has.
 Then he gives the remaining cards to the player on his left.
-One of the players picks the
+Repeat until all players have found all the cards that match their tiles.

+Remove the unused cards from the game.
+Shuffle the tiles choosen by the players with some tiles that were not choosen, you must have a total of 24 tiles + the anthill tile.

+Put the tiles numbered-face down in a 5x5 square with the anthill in the center, each player takes his 2 pheromone tokens.